ezcatdb/clinicalcorpus-guidelines/_entity/Symptom.md

 order: 3
 ---

-The definition of 'Symptom' is based on <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a>, published by WHO.
+The definition of 'Symptom' is either "disorders" that are not registered in <a href="http://apps.who.int/classifications/icd10/browse/2016/en">ICD-10 version:2016</a> nor <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a>, or those ones that are registered in many categories of the disease databases.

 'Symptoms', which can be a group in phenotype, will be annotated in this category.
 The following words/phrases should be annotated as 'Symptom'.